relistan/chef2puppet/README.md

 Puppet modules directory, including the original files and templates.
 Inside of templates, an attempt is made to substitute node attribute calls into Puppet-compatible ones.

+The converter will attempt to download remote HTTP urls into the correct output location in the Puppet module using Ruby's Net::HTTP module.